-Trier is a beautiful small city near the border of Luxemburg.
-It is the site of an ancient Roman encampment, making it the oldest city in Germany.
+Germany’s oldest city is a quaint little town near the border of Luxemburg, Trier.
+It is the site of an ancient Roman encampment.
 Despite this history, Trier is not a popular tourist destination for foreign travelers, and the city doesn’t cater to international tourism the way many of the larger, more popular cities would.

-There is only one English language walking tour per day, due to the lack off foreign visitors.
+Due to the lack off foreign visitors, there is only one English language walking tour per day in Trier.
 It costs 7 Euros per person and starts at 1300 daily.
 The tour is 75 minutes, and well worth it.

 The Walking Tour gives an excellent overview of the city, from its origins in the Roman Empire through the medieval period and up until the present.
 The tour guide points out buildings that used to be part of medieval castles, explains the meanings of the statues in the square, and gives you a great deal of history on the oldest and most important structures.